ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 - (1) Select **Create**
 - (2) Select a subscription
-- (3) Enter the name of the Resource Group you wish to create, like `ProvisionGenie`
+- (3) Enter the name of the Resource Group you wish to create: `ProvisionGenie` and for the second one `ProvisionGenie-deploy`
-- (4) Select the region
+- (4) Select the region, save the value here: [copied values](../Deployment/CopiedValues.md)
 - (5) Select **Review & create**

 ![Azure Portal Resource group create](media/AzureResourceGroupCreateForm.png)